4 Factors Affecting Online Loan Application Approval Beyond Credit ScorePublished on November 19, 2021 by Daniel Azzoli

 - You submit a loan application, such as an online loan application

 - You submit a request to increase your credit limit for an existing account

 So, why is this significant?
 While it’s important to keep track of how many hard inquiries are made into your credit report because of its effect on your credit score, it’s also important because a high frequency of recent loan applications may make a financial institution a little wary about lending you money.

 However, there are instances where multiple hard inquiries won’t affect your credit score and may not be a red flag to lenders; specifically, when you’re rate shopping.
 Basically, if several inquiries for the same type of online loan crop up on your credit report within a relatively recent span of time, they may count as one single inquiry.
-Additionally, financial institutions who see these recent inquiries may understand that you’re simply comparing the rates of different loans to get a better idea of what may be available, and won’t penalize you when it comes to loan approval.
+Additionally, financial institutions who see these recent inquiries may understand that you’re simply comparing the rates of different loans to get a better idea of what may be available, and may consider that when it comes to loan approval.

-Keep in mind that not every online loan application will come with a hard inquiry, as some financial institutions perform soft inquiries.
-These typically do not affect your credit score.
+Keep in mind that this is different from soft inquiries which typically do not affect your credit score.
 If you’d like to learn more about hard and soft inquires, check out this article for more information.

 Pay Attention to All Factors Affecting Your Online Loan Application

 When you’re in need of a loan and considering potential options, it’s important to understand the different factors that go into loan approval decisions.
 This may help to put you in a better position to be approved.
 If you can regulate how many loans you apply for, keep track of your debt, and try to maintain a steady income, you may be able to improve your chances of approval.

 You should also make sure to visit the site of every financial institution you’re considering submitting a request for a loan or line of credit with and see if they list their requirements.